Malaysia probes allegations that Airbus bribed AirAsia bosses

-KUALA LUMPUR (Reuters) - Malaysia’s anti-graft agency is investigating allegations by Britain’s Serious Fraud Office that Airbus (AIR.PA) paid a bribe of $50 million to win plane orders from Asia’s largest budget airline group, Malaysia-based AirAsia, it said on Saturday.
+KUALA LUMPUR (Reuters) - Malaysia’s anti-graft agency is investigating allegations by Britain’s Serious Fraud Office that Airbus paid a bribe of $50 million to win plane orders from Asia’s largest budget airline group, Malaysia-based AirAsia, it said on Saturday.

-The SFO said on Friday that Airbus had failed to prevent individuals associated with it bribing executives linked to AirAsia Group (AIRA.KL) and its long-haul arm, AirAsia X (AIRX.KL).
+The SFO said on Friday that Airbus had failed to prevent individuals associated with it bribing executives linked to AirAsia Group and its long-haul arm, AirAsia X.

 AirAsia said it had never made any purchase decisions that were premised on an Airbus sponsorship, and that it would fully cooperate with Malaysia’s Anti-Corruption Commission.